cmdruid/nostr-storage/README.md

 ```

 ## How to Use
-To get started, simply provide a relay server and shared secret to use, then run `store.connect()`.
+To get started, define a `new NostrStore()` object, then provide a relay server and shared secret to `store.connect()`.
 Once connected, the store behaves like a typical localStorage object.

 ```js
 // Declare a new store object. const store = new NostrStore()